What is a workflow? Definition and examples

 When should I create a workflow?

-Individuals can use workflows to push their own projects forward, but workflows are most impactful at the team and department level.
+Individuals can use workflows to push their own projects forward, but they’re most impactful at the team and department level.
 Because they follow a sequence of steps, workflows naturally reduce inefficiencies by providing the clarity your team needs to hit their goals.

 You can build an effective workflow for a time-based initiative with an end goal—think marketing campaigns, new employee onboarding programs, and procurement—as well as for recurring processes and evergreen work—like content calendars, IT requests, and bug tracking.